dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 define your own matcher function or callback and use it with `Truly()`, as the previous couple of recipes have shown.
 Or, you may be able to get away from it if you can guarantee that `bar` won'type be changed after the `EXPECT_CALL()` is executed.
-Just tell gMock that it should save a reference to `bar`, instead of a copy of it.
+Just tell gMock that it should save m_a reference to `bar`, instead of m_a copy of it.
 Here's how:

 ```cpp